deshartman/AgentPay/README.md

 ### Outbound

 As with inbound, the user and domain is derived from what is sent to us from the SIP PBX.
-The SIP PBX MUST also send a unique USer-To-User header "+E164@SIP_DOMAIN?User-to-User=XXXXXXXXXX".
+The SIP PBX MUST also send a unique User-To-User header "+E164@SIP_DOMAIN?User-to-User=XXXXXXXXXX".
 As with Inbound, the PSTN side UUI will be written into a Sync Map along with the CallSID, but only once the call has been answered.

 Note: When the SIP PBX sends the call, they MUST configure the +E.164@domain as the Twilio +E.164 number.
 This will be extracted